 Steps Toward Healing

-Fait & DiLima Family Law: We Move Mountains for You
+Fait & DiLima, LLP: We Move Mountains for You

 With more than 100 years of collective experience, our award-winning team has successfully represented men and women in thousands of divorce cases.
 Contact us today at (301) 251-0100 or complete our online form to schedule a consultation.
 Our offices are located in Rockville and Frederick.
 For your convenience, we also offer online meetings.